 Many thanks to the Cricket Club for hosting the event again.

 Daisy Hill in Bloom organises a litter pick around the village three or four times a year.
 It's amazing how much we can collect in just an hour or so.
+The next session is planned for Sunday 20Th January at 1pm.
 If you'd like to help with these efforts to keep our streets looking good, keep an eye on our Facebook page for dates and details.

 Why not adopt the pavement in front of your house and keep it litter-free this year?
 If you need any litter grabbers, email us, because we've got lots at the moment, and we're happy to let you have one if you're happy to put it to good use!